 The RPP values dictate the number of LGCs that a retailer needs to purchase and surrender to the CER.
-To estimate the RPP, ACIL used the mandated LRET targets, the cumulative adjustment (published by the CER) and its estimates of electricity acquisitions for 2022 and 2023.
+The CER has determined the RPP for 2022 at 18.64 per cent.

+To estimate the 2023 RPP, ACIL used the mandated LRET targets, the cumulative adjustment26 (published by the CER) and its estimates of electricity acquisitions for 2023.
 The RPP value was estimated by dividing the LRET target by the electricity acquisitions of liable entities.
-The estimated RPPs are 18.54 per cent for both 2022 and 2023.
-We consider ACIL's approach to estimating the RPP to be appropriate for the draft determination, as it aligns with the CER's expectations and therefore reflects the LRET obligations that retailers will face in practice.
+This approach to calculating the RPP aligns with the CER's.
+The estimated RPP is 18.64 per cent for 2023.
+We consider ACIL's approach to estimating the RPP to be appropriate for this determination, as it aligns with the CER's expectations and therefore reflects the LRET obligations that retailers will likely face in practice.